ddtlabs/smartvisu-widgets/sonos/README.md

 - I decided to use a unique prefix name to be sure to not collide with other widgets.

 **ToDo:**
-- Remove notify which triggers currentTrackPosition continously and replace it with a timerEvent() js function. **Voluntary up, please!**
+- Remove notify which triggers currentTrackPosition continously and replace it with a timerEvent() js function. **Voluntaries up, please!**
 - Popup with sliders for treble, bass, balance and other settings.
 - Get radio and play lists from FHEM readings.
 - Dynamic layout in width.